OCDX/softwareEngFinalProj/UserDocumentation.md

 ###Editing Manifest

-Starting at a view page for a particular manifest, editing that manifest can be start by clicking "Edit Manifest".
+Going to a view page for a manifest begins with clicking "View" for a specific manifest.
+This will take you to a page with the data for that manifest.
+In order to edit the manifest data, simply change the fields desired and press "submit" and your changes will be saved.

-(SCREEN SHOT SHOWING WHERE THIS IS)
+Clicking "view":

-Clicking manifest will allow the user to edit the manifest file and/or the related dataset files for that manifest.
-When changes are finished, clicking "Save Edits" will save the edits that have been made to the manifest to the server.
+View for a manifest:

-(SCREEN SHOT FOR SAVE EDITS)
+Saving changes:

 ###Uploading Dataset and Uploading a Manifest File/Creating Manifest